February 9, 2026

 JuergenWest - October 22, 2016 at 6:55pm

-Demo phones can't be used for anything besides being demo devices and Apple can remotely track and shit them down and or retrieve them via coordination with the police.
+Demo phones can't be used for anything besides being demo devices and Apple can remotely track and shut them down and or retrieve them via coordination with the police.
 I do not see the reward versus risk here.
 What am I missing?

 tmel4198